architdatar/ml_uncertainty/docs/contributing.md

 2. Allow users to compute Hessian through a first-order approximation for functions that might not be 2-times differenciable.
 Refer to Niclas Borgin's lectures.
     (J'J)
+3. Extend to classification models such as LogisticRegression, etc.

 ## Ensemble models
 1. Create tests for other kinds of models such as gradient boosting and classification models.